We start our blog series on Books with this gem:

 (To checkout the book on amazon, just click on the above image)

-It's an Incredible book about the evolution of fashion throughout the ages.
+This is an incredible book about the evolution of fashion throughout the ages.
 It's an (almost) encyclopedia of what we have been wearing from Cleopatra's dress-up days until now, the long-awaited current moments of fashion's inclusivity.

 The Jazz age was a big shift in fashion.
 Flapper girls, drop waists, cloche hats and strings of pearls.
 All fashion items that have become part of the 1920's iconic look for women.
 Looks we still see reemerge with their own twist today.